aroldan/olinjsmsgqueue/README.md

 Now, let's create a new task that takes the path of the image on disk and saves resized versions to somewhere else.

+### Next Steps

+#### Save Image Information to a Database

+Right now, this doesn't put the image information anywhere -- it just writes the file to disk.
+If we wrote those to a database, what fields would we save?
+What parts would we write in the intial request, and what parts would we write in the queue consumer?

 #### Upload to S3 instead of heroku

-This will work locally, but when we deploy it
+This will work locally, but when we deploy it to heroku, the files we write to the ephemeral filesystem on the dyno won't last past the next restart.